ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: ddc_q_source

     Indicates the channel that is the input of the Q path of the DDC.
-    Default Value: The channel that the attribute is configured off of.
+    Default Value: The channel that the property is configured off of.